asreview/asreview-makita/README.md

 The prior template is used to evaluate how prior knowledge affects simulation performance.
 It processes all datasets from the `data` folder, grouping them into two: one containing datasets labeled `prior_[dataset_name]`, and another excluding these datasets.
 The template runs two simulations: the first includes both the prior and non-prior datasets, and the second uses only the non-prior datasets.
 This approach helps measure the impact of prior knowledge on simulation outcomes.

-Running this template also creates a `generated_data` folder.
-This folder will contain two datasets; `dataset_with_priors.csv` and `dataset_without_priors.csv`.
-The simulations specified in the generated jobs file will use these datasets for its simulations.
+Running this template creates a `generated_data` folder.
+This folder contains two datasets; `dataset_with_priors.csv` and `dataset_without_priors.csv`.
+The simulations specified in the generated jobs file will use these datasets for their simulations.

 optional arguments: